-Compared to the rest of the Bay Area market, the Fishermans Wharf region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Bay Area market, the Fishermans Wharf region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 7 listings have been posted online, which means new listings might be leasing quickly.
+In the last 90 days, 7 listings have been listed, which means leases most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 29% of the office spaces in the Fishermans Wharf are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 143% of the available space in the Fishermans Wharf are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,070 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this region are approximately 3 stories.
-Most buildings in this area were built in 1953 and are Class B.
+Even though the median size is 3,730 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this area are close to 3 floors.
+Most buildings in this region were built in 1953 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
+A large portion of this market is residential, but there's plenty of office_space.
 Wholesale trade is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Fishermans Wharf folk.
+Commute by car is the most popular way to get to work amongst Fishermans Wharf residents.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.